 Third time’s a charm

 I always knew I wanted three children and originally wanted them pretty close together – the main motivator being that they could all then be good mates like I was with my sisters.
 So after my second boy was getting a bit older I started to feel anxious that I wasn’t pregnant yet.
 At the time I remember someone telling me that children come into your life at just the right moment, whether you realise it or not.
-And how true this person was, because I ended up having a largish gap between my last two boys (not as big as some people I know) and it turned out to be a lot better than I ever imagined.
+And how right this person was, because I ended up having a largish gap between my last two boys (not as big as some people I know) and it turned out to be a lot better than I ever imagined.
 Here are just some of the things I’ve experienced having another baby in the house after a gap.

 Pregnancy and birth was easier

-Third time around I had one child already in school and another in daycare three days a week, so even though I was still doing some work from home I had a bit of time to myself to get to appointments and organise the household.
+Third time around I had one child already in school and another in daycare three days a week, so even though I was still doing some work from home, I had a bit of time to myself to get to appointments and organise the household.
 Not having to run around all day after two other small children whilst heavily pregnant and feeling iffy was a huge bonus as well.

 Giving birth and the recovery afterwards was also a breeze (I had an elective c-section).
-With the older two quite self sufficient and happy to be looked after by their dad and family members, I didn’t need to worry about them so much while I was in hospital so I could focus almost entirely on my new bub (and myself for once!).
+With the older two quite self-sufficient and happy to be looked after by their dad and family members, I didn’t need to worry about them so much while I was in hospital so I could focus almost entirely on my new bub (and myself for once!).

 The other children can get involved

 When I was pregnant with my second son, my eldest didn’t really understand what was happening – he could only say a few words himself.
-And after the birth he wasn’t that keen on this small new noisy thing taking his mummy away from him either.
+And after the birth, he wasn’t that keen on this small new noisy thing taking his mummy away from him either.
 What a different experience this latest time around!
 In the lead up to the birth, both boys were so excited about the baby coming they helped think up names and asked lots of questions.
 Then when we brought him home, to my delight the excitement continued.
-From day one they’ve been a constant source of help whether it’s passing me the wipes, singing songs to stop him crying, watching him on the floor or helping distract him from clinging on to me so I can get the dinner cooked.
+From day one they’ve been a constant source of help whether it’s passing me the wipes, singing songs to stop their little brother crying, watching him on the floor or helping distract him from clinging on to me so I can get the dinner cooked.

 My baby gets a lot of dedicated attention